Data in Business Analyst

 Data update notes

-• Although the most recent release includes three vintages for U.S. demographic data (Esri 2023, Esri 2022, and Esri 2021), there is only a single, current-year vintage for POI data.
+• There is only a single, current-year vintage for POI data.
 You access the same POI data regardless of the demographic data source you selected.
 For example, performing a points of interest search with the demographic data source set to any year yields the same POI results.